Zeqiang-Lai/torchlight/README.md

-# torchlight
+# Torchlight

-Torchlight is an ultra light-weight pytorch wrapper for network training.
+Torchlight is an ultra light-weight pytorch wrapper for fast prototyping of computer vision models.

 ## Examples